 The first part you may recognize as a familiar story for Nova Scotian Gaels.
-I grew up mostly in Halifax, surrounded by Rankin Family music and the stories of ancestors who emigrated to Pictou and Antigonish Counties from Mull, Coll, and Perthshire from the 1780s to the 1840s.
-Separated by two centuries, I still felt I knew the MacLeans, MacGlashans, and Robertsons that I heard so much about.
-In my teens, I grew more interested in genealogy and began spending time on Big Island, Pictou County, on the piece of land where my three-times great-grandfather Alexander MacGlashan and his family built a farm in 1843.
-(I now live there full-time.)
+I grew up in the Maritimes, surrounded by Rankin Family music and the stories of ancestors who emigrated to Pictou and Antigonish Counties from Mull, Coll, and Perthshire from the 1780s to the 1840s.
+Separated by two centuries, I still felt I knew them.
+In my teens, I grew more interested in genealogy and began spending time on the piece of land where my three-times great-grandfather and his family built a farm in 1843.

 That upbringing, paired with university studies in history, led to my academic interest in Scottish heritage, cultural landscapes, and coastal communities more broadly.
 In my early twenties, I was busy writing a study of Big Island and Scottish emigration filtered through the lens of environmental history (Acadiensis, Winter/Spring 2019) and, with support from the Nova Scotia Museum, leading an oral history project on the Island about “islandness” and coastal change (still underway).
 But, at that time, I hadn’t really met anyone from the Gaelic-speaking community in Nova Scotia, let alone anyone who would later be involved with Language in Lyrics.
 In a way, I was off on my own, writing and researching and learning.